Thursday, November 22nd – Friday, November 23rd

 14:45 Coffee Break & Open Space

-The manipulation of public opinion through social media platforms is not only a growing threat to democracy and freedom of expression; it can play a direct role in intensifying conflict.
-Political leaders and parties are spreading disinformation during elections; government agencies exercise internet censorship and control; artificial intelligence and big data analytics are being used to undermine trust in the media and public institutions.
+The manipulation of public opinion through social media platforms is not only a growing threat to democracy and freedom of expression, but it can also play a direct role in intensifying conflict.
+Political leaders and parties are spreading disinformation during elections; government agencies exercise Internet censorship and control; artificial intelligence and big data analytics are being used to undermine trust in the media and public institutions.
 In many countries around the world, divisive social media campaigns heighten ethnic tensions and intensify political conflict and violence.
-Trolls, fake accounts and political bots amplify hate speech and suppress minority opinions.
+Trolls, fake accounts, and political bots amplify hate speech and suppress minority opinions.

 What is the scope and impact of social media conflict influencers and computational propaganda in the Global South?
 How can media development address the challenges?
-How successful are digital literacy programs that link social media trainings with verification technologies and the setup of independent mobile platforms?
-The panel brings together researchers, media practitioners and internet activists to discuss current trends and strategies to support the free flow of information and counter incitement to violence using social media platforms.
+How successful are digital literacy programmes that link social media training with verification technologies and the establishment of independent mobile platforms?
+The panel brings together researchers, media practitioners, and Internet activists to discuss current trends and strategies to support the free flow of information and counter incitement to violence using social media platforms.

 Lisa-Maria Neudert, Computational Propaganda Project, Oxford Internet Institute

 17:15 Your Opinion Matters!
 FoME 2018 Opinion Barometer

 19:00 Guided tour and evening reception at Museum for Communication | Presentation of new CIMA publication by Nick Benequista